chefZau/Bike-System-Data-Exploration/README.md

 1. We will use **Matplotlib** and  **Seaborn** to systematically explore a selected dataset, starting from plots of single variables and building up to stories of multiple variables.
 2. We will produce a short presentation that illustrates interesting properties, trends, and relationships discovered in the first part.
 The primary method of conveying our findings will be through transforming our **exploratory visualizations** from the first part into polished, **explanatory visualizations**.

+## Objectives

+* Supplement statistics with visualizations to build understanding of data.
+* Choose appropriate plots, limits, transformations, and aesthetics to explore a dataset, allowing us to understand distributions of variables and relationships between features.
+* Use design principles to create effective visualizations for communicating findings to an audience.

 ## Prerequisite

 We will use Python 3, and the IDE we will be using is Jupyter Notebooks.
 Uses the Anaconda distribution to install Python is highly recommended since it includes all necessary Python libraries and Jupyter Notebooks.
 Besides, the following libraries are expected to be used in this project: